ATM401, ATM601, and CHEM601 are online classes

 This means that for taking this class you need the technical equipment and software indicated in the syllabus.
 In addition, you have to have the pre-requisites listed in the catalog or get my permission.
 If you need a pre-requiste over-write, contact me by email.

 Most interesting and challenging research questions have in common that they are ill-posed problems.
 The same applies often to tasks in the job field.

-Therefore, besides learning the fundamentals of atmospheric sciences this class also will teach students how to solve ill-posed questions by making reasonable assumptions accessing the uncertainty in the results caused by these assumptions.
-This means this class also teaches you to synthesize, and assess limitations, and to ignore irrelevant data.
+Therefore, besides learning the fundamentals of atmospheric sciences this class will teach students how to solve ill-posed questions by making reasonable assumptions accessing the uncertainty in the results caused by these assumptions.
+This means this class also teaches students to synthesize, and assess limitations, and to ignore irrelevant data.
 All these skills are needed for research, and highly demanded in the various professional fields.

 What else happens in this class?

 In this online classroom, students learn at their own pace within the framework of units that have fixed due dates given in the schedule.
 The class web-page guides you thru the knowledge-gaining process, applications, and exercises with mandatory tasks, voluntary tests/quizzes and further non-mandatory material.
 The respective material is indicated as such.

 Participation and interaction is important in this course.
 The closed discussion board on slack permits you to ask questions and provide answers to fellow classmates.
 It also serves as a discussion board where assigned discussions will take place.
 Each unit has it own channel.
 I expect that every student participates in the discussions of each unit.